[ Printer Friendly Version ] [ Report Abuse ]

 "My hair is awful!"
 Rose bawled.
 "I just need to curse the frizz away!"
 She shouted, reaching for her wand and attempting to aim it towards her own head.
 Luckily Molly grabbed it quicker than Rose could utter a spell, saving the girl’s ginger locks.

 "Rose, hair charms are too complicated.
 My mum said she couldn’t do them until she was thirty."
-Dominique sighed, picking up a piece of Rose’s over-flattened hair.
+Dominique sighed as she looked through Rose’s over-flattened hair.
+“You even said the Muggle curling iron wouldn’t work here.”
 I gave a quick glance to Sophie, who looked back at me with the same amount of horror.

 "No one, Dominique and I are here, and Sam and Mary are getting ready in the Ravenclaw dorms."

-I chuckled before saying, "Thanks.
-I don’t know what Dominique is talking about, hair charms are easy."
+I chuckled and said, "Thanks.
+I don’t know what Dominique is talking about, hair charms are not that difficult."

-"No, they aren’t," Sophie retorted.
-"Hannah you are bloody fantastic at Charms, stop putting yourself down."
+"Yes they are, Hannah," Sophie retorted.
+"You are bloody fantastic at Charms, stop putting yourself down."

 I simply smiled to myself, continuing until Sophie’s hair fell in waves that framed her face.
 We quickly switched spots once I had finished, and she set out in helping me pin up my blonde curls.